 - Vasectomy: A vasectomy is considered a permanent form of birth control.
 Technology has afforded men the opportunity for a non-surgical vasectomy option.
 With this option, a physician makes a tiny puncture into the skin with a special instrument.
 This allows the physician to carry out the procedure as he or she normally would, only with very little bleeding, no stitches and much quicker healing with little or no scarring.

 Our urologists and nephrologists—the latter being specialists in kidneys and their function—provide comprehensive care for both men and women.
 From kidney stones or urologic cancer, prostatitis to incontinence and bladder disorders, we’ve got the experience, expertise and cutting-edge tools and technology to effectively assess, diagnose and treat your condition, all in the caring, patient-centered environment on which Florida Hospital has staked its reputation for more than a century.

 And if your condition requires outpatient surgery, our state-of-the-art Florida Hospital Surgery Center is designed with your needs in mind.
 This 13,500-square-foot facility offers the latest, most advanced equipment available, and features individual patient bays and fully equipped operating suites to ensure that you are receiving only the absolute best care before, during and after your procedure.

-If you have any questions about our world-class Urology Program, or would like to schedule an appointment with one of our experts, give us a call today at (407) 303-6865.
+If you have any questions or would like to schedule an appointment with one of our experts, give us a call today at (407) 303-6865.